Fire Rescue Chief

 before you ask

-Simply call "911" and give your location and/or address to the call taker to whom you are talking.
-Never panic and try to stay as calm as possible.
-Be prepared to give as much information as you can about the nature of the emergency you are calling about.
+Simply call "911" and give your location and/or address to the call-taker.
+Never panic, and try to stay as calm as possible.
+Be prepared to give as much information as you can about the nature of the emergency.

 What should I do when a fire truck or ambulance approaches me while I am driving?

-If any emergency vehicle approaches you with emergency lights and sirens on, pull to the the right, if safe to do so, and come to a stop.
+If any emergency vehicle approaches you with emergency lights and sirens on, CAUTIOUSLY PULL TO THE RIGHT, if safe to do so, and come to a stop.
 Emergency vehicles are trying to get to a scene as quickly as possible, while driving in a safe manner.
 Also, when approaching a stopped emergency vehicle, slow down and, if safe to do so, move to a lane of travel not adjacent to the stopped vehicle.
-Firefighters may be in the roadway helping others.
+Responders may be in the roadway helping others.

-Why does a fire truck and a rescue squad show up with the ambulance when I call for a medical reason?
+Why does a fire truck show up with the ambulance to an emergency medical incident?

-Why do so many fire apparatus respond to simple incidents?
+Why do so many HCFR emergency vehicles apparatus respond to simple incidents?

 What is the difference between Horry County Fire Rescue and the volunteer rescue squads?

-Horry County Fire Rescue is a staffed tax funded service, strategically located throughout the county, capable of responding with advanced life support personnel and equipment to any emergency for the purpose of treating and transporting the sick and injured to the nearest hospital as well as providing fire protection to the citizens and visitors of Horry County.
-Rescue Squads are community based volunteers who compliment Horry County Fire Rescue's efforts in providing emergency care.
-They vary in the level of service which they provide.
-The members of these squads usually work full time jobs elsewhere, and respond according to their availability.
-Therefore, they may not be available nor are they charged with the responsibility of providing 24-hour service seven days per week.
+Horry County Fire Rescue is a staffed, tax-funded service, strategically located throughout the county.
+HCFR is capable of responding with advanced life support personnel and equipment to any emergency for the purpose of treating and transporting the sick and injured to the hospital.
+HCFR also provides fire protection to the citizens and visitors of Horry County.
+Rescue Squads are comprised of volunteers who assist with Horry County Fire Rescue's efforts in providing emergency care.

-The 9-1-1 emergency system is designed to save valuable seconds, thus protecting property and saving lives.
-When you dial 9-1-1, dispatch send out all appropriate apparatus needed to you, to your emergency.
+The 9-1-1 emergency system is designed to save valuable seconds.
+Our three priorities on an emergency calls are: life safety, incident stabilization and property conservation.
+When a caller dials 9-1-1, dispatch sends out appropriate resources.
 In some cases, it is not only the fire station closest to your home, but those also in surrounding stations.

 Does Horry County Fire Rescue charge for their services?